-Although Brunei’s public education system is relatively young it is of a high standard and is continually improving thanks to large government investments.
+Although Brunei’s public education system is relatively young, it's of a high standard and is continually improving thanks to large government investments.
 English is the main language of instruction in most public schools in Brunei, with only subjects related to the Malay language and Brunei being taught in Malay.
 Nevertheless, expats generally opt to send their children to international schools so that they can continue with a familiar curriculum.
 The majority of international schools are located in the country’s capital city, Bandar Seri Begawan.

 While expats moving to Brunei may need to make some adjustments to their lifestyles and overcome elements of culture shock, they will likely be rewarded with a high standard of living and an array of new opportunities.